n0one42/ArchiteX/README.md

 - **CleanArchitecture Backend:**
   Implements a robust, modular C# solution with clear separation between Domain, Application, Infrastructure, and Presentation layers.

-- **Next.js Frontend:**
+- **Next.js / Shadcn UI Frontend:**
-  A modern, fast frontend built with Next.js and managed with pnpm.
+  A modern, fast frontend built with Next.js/Shadcn UI and managed with pnpm.

 - **Built-in Authentication:**
   Pre-configured authentication modules to secure your application right out of the box.